c0rychu/uvlink/README.md

 $ uvlink gc
 ```

-Removes cached environments for projects that no longer have working symlinks, freeing up disk space.
+Removes cached environments for projects that no longer have working symlinks (marked as "Not Linked" in `uvlink ls`), freeing up disk space.

 ## Demo